13. Volume

 Here are the base with one cross-section and an accumulation of cross sections to form the final solid:

-The plot shows a semicircular base in a vertical xy plane
+The plot shows a semicircle in a vertical x y plane of radius 3

 The Base with